 David has a real knack for innovative design and over the years, the range has evolved into a full suite of firewood splitting solutions including the Rex range of saws and processors.
-From a one-shed workshop in the regional enclave of Whitlands (North East Victoria), Whitlands Engineering has grown to employ 29 people and expand across three sites.
+From a one-shed workshop in the regional enclave of Whitlands (North East Victoria), Whitlands Engineering has grown to employ over 30 people and expand across three sites.

 Each machine is designed with ergonomics & productivity in mind.
 In the Superaxe range, lifting and bending is minimised by the log lifter and the large work bench at ideal working height enables the operator to work with a straight back – meaning these machines can be used all day without strain.
-Furthermore, all machines are Workcover compliant, are road towable (if registered) and productive – with fast cycle times across the board.
+Furthermore, all machines are road towable (if registered) and productive – with fast cycle times across the board.

 The Rex range of saws, processors & wood handling accessories have set new standards in the firewood industry for safety and productivity.
 With units operating across Australia and New Zealand, we work business-to-business to ensure that these machines work reliably & guarantee maximum output for the operators.